 Last summer I went to a potluck at my friend Harvey’s where I enjoyed the stuffed mushrooms my recipe Harvey’s Spinach, Ricotta and Basil Stuffed Mushrooms is based upon.
 They were so juicy and delicious I had a really hard time not eating more than my share!
 These great finger foods can either serve as a scrumptious appetizer or make a satisfying main dish.
 Their creamy filling combined with fresh spinach and savory sundried tomatoes is an unbeatable combination of flavors that complements the meaty flavor of the baked mushroom caps.

 My Broccoli and Cashew Salad always gets finished down to the last spoonful.
 Broccoli’s natural sweetness pairs perfectly with the nutty, rich taste of cashew notes set off by the spicy note of cilantro, all bound with the delicious creamy dressing.

 Carrot and Kohlrabi Slaw

 Try more great recipes from Renee's cookbooks:

-My version of Stuffed Peppers features a Middle Eastern filling with lamb, fresh mint, pine nuts, little rice shaped pasta and feta cheese.
-The pretty ripe pepper halves' sweet flesh sets off the flavors of the tasty filling that will gently remind you of the exotic places and great food of the southern Mediterranean.
-This classic dish is sure to become a standard in your repertoire.
+features juicy peppers stuffed with a filling of lamb, fresh mint, pine nuts, little rice shaped pasta and feta cheese.
+The pretty ripe pepper halves’ sweet flesh sets off the flavors of the tasty filling that will gently remind you of the exotic places and great food of the southern Mediterranean.

-Carrot and Kohlrabi Slaw is a great new way to go beyond cole slaw – a new twist on this classic standard.
-The lovely color and crunch of orange carrots are combined with shredded kohlrabi bulbs, whose flavors of sweet apple and nutty turnip marry perfectly with the carrots in a light dilled cream dressing.
+is a great new way to go beyond coleslaw as I’m always looking for new twists on this classic standard.
+In this one, the lovely color and crunch of orange carrots are combined with shredded kohlrabi bulbs, whose flavors of sweet apple/nutty turnip marry perfectly with the carrots in a light dilled cream dressing.